Skip to main content

 • NGINX_NO_CANONICAL_REDIRECT=1 - Default is 1.
 If 0 will disable redirecting to the canonical hostname for the app.
 Useful if you have wildcard domain managed by Cloudflare in front of your server.

 • NGINX_STATIC_PATHS - Default is empty.
 Comma-separated paths of folders within your app, which should Nginx statically serve.
-All these are mapped to Nginx to directly accecs.
+All these are mapped to Nginx to directly server as static files.
+You can also change prefix: if you specify /:path1 the path1 will be served at /

 • PRE_START_TIMEOUT=60 - Default is 60s.
 Amount in seconds to wait for a pre start command to successfully execute.